-With pressure on land in Guernsey it is important to know which land best suited to different uses and particularly that which is most suitable for agriculture.
+With pressure on land in Guernsey it is important to know which land is best suited to different uses and particularly that which is most suitable for agriculture.
 To help with this The Guernsey Soil and Land Classification available on this page, was jointly commissioned by the then States Agriculture and Milk Marketing Board and the Guernsey Water Board in 1988.

 The objectives of the Guernsey Soil and Land Classification were to map the soils of the island and classify them according to the UK designated Agricultural Land Classification.
 It was essentially a 'land resource evaluation' of the agricultural soils within the island and, as such, it classified the land according to its perceived productive capability.
 The basic soil type and land quality do not change and the work undertaken in the survey is still relevant today.